-The underwriter can either accept a proposal, reject it or accept it with certain modifications.
+The underwriter can accept a proposal, reject it or accept it with certain modifications.
 Some of the modifications that can be made are:

-- Hazard incidence can be reduced: For loss prevention and minimization, underwriters can recommend certain changes that will safeguard against physical hazards.
-For example, installing sprinkler systems and better fire-fighting equipment in offices will reduce damages in case of fire. - Changing rating plans and policy terms: Sometimes a proposal that seems unacceptable at one rate may become a desirable business under another rating plan or with Special Conditions such as 'compulsory excess'. - Facultative reinsurance can be used: When the business is not covered by the insurer's reinsurance treaty or the amount of insurance needed exceeds the net treaty capacity, the underwriter can transfer that excess to a facultative reinsurer. - Factors to be considered for Underwriting decisions in General Insurance i.
-Fire Underwriting Factors
+- Hazard incidence can be reduced: For loss prevention and minimisation, underwriters can recommend certain changes that will safeguard against physical hazards.
+For example, installing sprinkler systems and better fire-fighting equipment in offices will reduce damages in case of fire. - Changing rating plans and policy terms: Sometimes a proposal that seems unacceptable at one rate may become a desirable business under another rating plan or with Special Conditions such as 'compulsory excess'. - Facultative reinsurance can be used: When the business is not covered by the insurer's reinsurance treaty or the amount of insurance needed exceeds the net treaty capacity, the underwriter can transfer that excess to a facultative reinsurer